Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Explanation for Algorithm

 Moreover, we purse the minimum number of nodes to expand.
 Thus, if the insertion node is more close to root, more paths are changed at the same time.
 For example, if four paths in $\mathcal{U}$ pass through the same node $j$ and we insert backdoor knowledge at $j$, following the manipulation in Figure \ref{fig:tree_manipulate}.
 These four paths are all converted into the learned paths.

 0.3 cm

 2. The reason for embedding knowledge at node $j$, only if all paths passing $j$ are in $\mathcal{U}$:

 Suppose some learned paths passing through node $j$.
-Then Lemma 4 is not guaranteed, because more than two nodes may be expanded and the tree depth could be increased by more than 2.
+Then Remark 5 is not guaranteed, because more than two nodes may be expanded and the tree depth could be increased by more than 2.

 Suppose some clean path in $\Sigma^3(T)$ passing through node $j$.
 That means we can find a clean path $\sigma_{c} \in \Sigma^3(T)$ and an unlearned path $\sigma_{u} \in \mathcal{U}$, which share the same internal node $j$.
 Suppose we embed knowledge $f \in [b-\epsilon, b+\epsilon]$ at node $j$. $\sigma_{c}$ is then converted into two clean paths $\sigma_{c1}$ and $\sigma_{c2}$.